thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 probably associated with stronger attenuation by clouds under oblique incidence angles, which result also in smaller variability.

-## 3.3 Long term trends by season
+## 3.3 Long term SDR trends by season

 Similarly to the long term trends from daily means of SDR discussed above, we have calculated the trend for the three sky conditions and for each season of the year, using the corresponding mean monthly anomalies (Figure  and Table ).
+Table  contains also the $2\sigma$ standard error, the Pearson's correlation coefficient R and the corresponding p-value.
+The winter linear trends exhibit generally the largest R values ranging between $0.54$ and $0.60\,\%/y$.
 For all-sky conditions the trend in SDR in winter is the largest ($0.7\,\%/y$), followed by the trend in autumn ($0.42\,\%/y$, a value close to the long term trend) both statistically significant at the $95\,\%$ confidence level.
 In spring and summer, the trends are much smaller and of lesser statistical significance.
 These seasonal differences indicate a possible relation of the trends in SDR to trends in clouds during winter and autumn.
-For clear-skies, the trend in winter is $0.4\,\%/y$, and is associated with the decreasing trend in aerosol optical depth (Siomos et al. 2020), and almost half of that for all-skies, which is another indication of a decreasing trend in cloud optical thickness.
-In other seasons the clear-sky trend is still very small (below $0.1\,\%/y$).
-Finally, for cloud-skies the winter trend is the largest ($0.76\,\%/y$) and greater than for all-skies, followed by a much smaller trend in autumn ($0.19\,\%/y$).
+For clear-skies, the trend in winter is $0.4\,\%/y$ and is associated with the decreasing trend in aerosol optical depth (Siomos et al. 2020).
+Moreover, it is almost half of that for all-skies, which is another indication of a decreasing trend in cloud optical thickness.
+In other seasons the clear-sky trend is very small (below $0.1\,\%/y$).
+Finally, for cloudy-skies the winter trend is the largest ($0.76\,\%/y$) and greater than for all-skies, followed by a much smaller trend in autumn ($0.19\,\%/y$).